 Have you ever seen a fellow owner show up at the draft with a Barnes & Noble bag and a receipt stuck inside a crisp new magazine like a bookmark?
 Yeah, I have.
 And that owner is ill-prepared and likely to struggle.
 Make sure you study well in advance of draft day.

 - Being late to the draft

-Similar to the cram session being a mistake, showing up late to the draft ensures that you are rushed and in a tizzy and are not fully focused on the task at hand.
+Showing up late to your league’s draft is one surefire way to commit all sorts of fantasy football mistakes.
+Similar to the cram session, showing up late to the draft ensures that you are rushed and in a tizzy and are not fully focused on the task at hand.

 - Looking too far ahead